 Did you know that 1 in 4 Americans aged 65+ falls every year?
-Falls are the leading cause of fatal and non-fatal injuries for older Americans.
+Falls are the leading cause of injury-related hospitalization for older adults in Washington State.
 Falls are costly—in dollars and in quality of life.
 However, falling is not an inevitable part of aging.
 Many falls for adults age 65 and older are caused by gradual health changes due to aging.
 Conditions such as chronic illnesses, daily medication use, and changes in muscle strength, balance, vision and walking ability cause falls.
 By learning to manage these health factors you can learn to stay active and independent for life.

 Falls can be deadly.
 Among older adults, falls are the leading cause of fatal injuries.

 Each year, at least 25,000 older adults die as a result of falls.
 And the rate of fall-related deaths among older adults in the United States has been rising steadily over the past decade.